aurimas13/Machine-Learning-Goodness/FinishYearWithML/README.md

 - Found a simple yet powerful concept powered by GPT - [privateGPT](https://github.com/imartinez/privateGPT) - where you can ask questions to your documents without an internet connection by just using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 This is a miracle tool that saves your identity without leaking anything.
 Excited of this tool while trying it.
 Try [privateGPT](https://github.com/imartinez/privateGPT).

+It is also added to the main repository's [README](https://github.com/aurimas13/Machine-Learning-Goodness/) with a bit of description under **Worthy Repositories** as 21st item.

 ## 7 High-Income Skills To Have | Day 7

 - Found 7 high-income skills to have in 2023 and theyhey are: